 Discuss that during the motion of the Moon in its orbit, the bright portion of the Moon (as seen from Earth) increases for some time, and then decreases for some time.
-When the bright portion of the Moon (as seen from Earth) is increasing it is called as the waxing of the Moon, and when it is decreasing it is called as the waning of the Moon.
-Now, guess in which half of the Moon's orbit it would be waxing and in which half it would be waning.
+When the bright portion of the Moon (as seen from Earth) is increasing it is called as the waxing of the Moon, and when it is decreasing it is called as the waxing of the Moon's orbit it would be waxing and in which half it would be waning.
 Explain this by role play.
 Notice that when the Moon is going from full Moon to new Moon it is waning, and when it is going from new Moon to full Moon, it is waxing (krishna paksha and shukla paksha, respectively).